fetter-io/fetter-rs/doc/articles/maxcvss/maxcvss.md

 -->
 # What Is the Most Dangerous Python Package on Your System?

-The Common Vulnerability Scoring System (CVSS) is a widely used metric to rank the severity of software vulnerabilities.
+The Common Vulnerability Scoring System (CVSS) is a widely used metric to rank the severity of software vulnerabilities from 0 to 10.
 If you work with Python, you have Python dependencies on your system, and it is likely that some of those packages have vulnerabilities.
 But which vulnerabilities are important?

 With the following command, the `fetter` command-line application can find, among all Python packages on your system, the dependencies with the highest CVSS scores: